jpas/factorio-expanded-tools/README.md

 # Expanded Tools

-This mod adds 3 more tiers of mining tools to the game.
-Whilst keeping game balance in mind.
+This mod adds 3 more tiers of mining tools to the game whilst keeping game balance in mind.

 These are the new tiers: